 - Old-fashioned oats (quick oats will also work)

-Place everything but the caramel in a large mixing bowl.
+Place everything but the caramel in a large bowl.

-Stir that together real good until it’s all blendy 🙂
+Stir that together real good until it’s well blended.

 Now get a pinch of it to taste because it is WONDERFUL!

-Pat half of this mixture into the bottom of a greased 9×13 pan.
+Pat half of this oat mixture into the bottom of a greased 9×13 pan.

-Take your two cans of caramel and BLOP caramel all over the top.
+Take your caramel sauce and BLOP caramel all over the top.

 Then spread it out to cover.

-Sprinkle the rest of your mixture over the top.
+Sprinkle the rest of your crumb mixture over the top.

 Did you see how easy that was?
 Seriously!
 It is amazing that a bar with this much deliciousness can be done with so little effort.

 - In a large bowl, stir together the first four ingredients until well blended.2 cups self-rising flour, 2 cups old-fashioned oats, 1 1/2 cups packed dark brown sugar, 1 cup butter

-- Pat half of mixture into bottom of greased 9x13 pan.
+- Pat half of the mixture into the bottom of a greased 9x13 pan.

-- Dollop all of caramel over top of the mixture and then spread until evenly covered.
-Sprinkle this with remaining crumb mixture.2 cans dulce de leche or caramel
+- Spread all of the caramel sauce over the top of the oat mixture until evenly covered.
+Sprinkle this with the remaining crumb mixture.2 cans dulce de leche or caramel

 - Bake at 350 for 30 minutes, or until lightly browned.
 Allow to cool at least slightly before serving so caramel will be set again.